BU-AdS/2D-LongRange-Ising/README.md

 ## Compilation

-Once you have ensured that `EIGEN` and `GSL` are visible to `Makefile`, simply type `make -j {NUMBER OF PROCESSORS YOU HAVE}` to compile the executable `adsrun`.
+Once you have ensured that `EIGEN` and `GSL` are visible to `Makefile`, simply type `make -j {NUMBER OF PROCESSORS YOU WISH TO USE}` to compile the executable `adsrun`.
 In addition, we have included options to `make clean` to clean the ojects created by `Makefile` and `make tar` to create `ads_graph.tar`.